 From July, 2004 until June, 2010, Mr. Ardner served as Assistant Director of Bands, and Director of Jazz Ensembles at Victoria Memorial High School in Victoria, Texas.
 His Jazz Ensembles achieved superior ratings at multiple Jazz festivals in South Texas (Victoria, Kingsville, Corpus Christi), and were simulcast in performance on South Texas Public Radio (KEDT/KVRT) in 2007, 2008, and 2009.
 Between its inception in 2004, and closure in 2010, the MHS Jazz Orchestra had performed with a number of professional musicians from throughout the country at their annual "All That Jazz".
 They had played alongside: Kim Park (Saxophone/Flute), Jim Widner (Bass), Gary Hobbs (Drums), Joe Cartwright (Piano), Dave Pietro (Saxophone), Paul McKee (Trombone), Allen Beeson (Trumpet), Larry McWilliams (Trumpet), Freddie Mendoza (Trombone), and Steve Bailey (6-String, Fretless Bass).
 While at Memorial High School, he also instructed the Marching Band, Concert Band, Pre-AP Music Theory, and Class Piano.
 From 2010 until 2014, he was the Director of Bands at Victoria West High School where he oversaw, and instructed within all facets of the band program grades 6-12.

 Mr. Ardner is currently Assistant Director of Bands at El Campo ISD.
-He holds the Master of Education (Educational Leadership and Supervision) from The University of Houston - Victoria, and is a Master of Music (Music Education) Candidate at the University of Florida.
+He holds the Master of Education (Educational Leadership and Supervision) from The University of Houston - Victoria, and was a Master of Music (Music Education) Candidate at the University of Florida.
 He also plans to pursue post-graduate study in Doctor of Education programs.

 Mr. Adam E. Ardner, M.Ed.